Pompey: Sertorian War

-In 75 BC, Sertorius led the campaign against Metellus, while Pompey smashed his subordinates Perpenna and Gaius Herennius outside Valencia.
-When Sertorius took charge of operations against Pompey, Metellus defeated his deputy Lucius Hirtuleius at the Battle of Italica.
-After the indecisive Battle of Sucro, Sertorius withdrew inland, then turned to fight at Saguntum, where Pompey lost 6,000 killed, including his brother-in-law Gaius Memmius, reputedly his most effective subordinate.
+In 75 BC, Sertorius led the campaign against Metellus, while Pompey defeated his subordinates Perperna and Gaius Herennius outside Valencia.
+When Sertorius took over operations against Pompey, Metellus defeated his deputy Lucius Hirtuleius at the Battle of Italica.
+Pompey faced Sertorius in the indecisive Battle of Sucro, in which Sertorius defeated Pompey's right flank and nearly captured Pompey himself, but his legate Lucius Afranius defeated the Sertorian right.
+Sertorius withdrew inland, then turned to fight at Saguntum, where Pompey lost 6,000 men, including his brother-in-law Memmius, reputedly his most effective subordinate.
 Sertorius himself suffered 3,000 casualties, one of whom was Hirtuleius.

-Although Metellus defeated Perpenna in a separate battle, Sertorius was able to withdraw to Clunia, where he repaired the walls to lure his opponents into a siege, while forming garrisons from other towns into a new field army.
+Although Metellus defeated Perperna in a separate battle, Sertorius was able to withdraw to Clunia late in the year, where he repaired the walls to lure his opponents into a siege, while forming garrisons from other towns into a new field army.
 Once this was ready, he escaped from Clunia and used it to disrupt Roman logistics on land and by sea.
 Lack of supplies forced Metellus to quarter his troops in Gaul, while Pompey wintered among the Vaccaei.

-Reinforced by two more legions, in 73 BC Metellus joined Pompey and made for the river Ebro, while Sertorius and Perpenna advanced from Lusitania.
-By now, Sertorius was being undermined by internal divisions, allegedly encouraged by Perpenna.
-Metellus took advantage to re-take many rebel towns, although neither side made much progress until 71 BC when Perpenna murdered and replaced Sertorius.
-He was then defeated and executed by Pompey, who remained in Spain to quell the last disorders, showing a talent for organisation and lack of animosity which extended his patronage throughout Hispania and into southern Gaul.
+Dire straits caused by this stretch of the campaign and Sertorius' guerrilla warfare led Pompey to write a letter to the Senate asking for funds and men, and scolding their lack of support for him and Metellus.

+Pompey's letter had the effect of galvanizing the Senate into sending him more men and funds.
+Reinforced by two more legions, in 74 BC he and Metellus began a war of attrition against their enemy.
+As his chief opponent had lost most of his Roman legionaries and could no longer match him in the field, Pompey, along with Metellus, gained the upper hand, conquering more and more Sertorian cities, slowly grinding down Sertorius' revolt.
+By now, Sertorius was being undermined by internal divisions.
+Discontent in Sertorius' coalition of Iberian and Roman forces came to a head in 72 or 73 BC when Perperna, leading a conspiracy with other prominent Sertorians, had Sertorius assassinated and assumed control of the rebel army.

+Pompey engaged Perperna in battle and defeated him swiftly at the Battle near Osca.
+Perperna was captured and attempted to persuade Pompey to spare him by giving over Sertorius' correspondence, allegedly containing proof of communications between the rebel leader and leading men in Rome.
+Pompey burned the letters unread and executed Perperna, and then spent some time restructuring the local Roman administration, showing a lack of animosity towards his former opponents, which extended his patronage throughout Hispania and into southern Gaul.
+Pompey and his army remained in Hispania for a few years conquering the Sertorian remnants, and then marched back to Rome.